 Do you have dentures or partials?
 Then you need a special denture brush to clean your appliance (outside of the mouth).

 Do you have a tiny mouth or a larger mouth?
-Then reach for a child-sized toothbrush for smallmouth or special order a large head toothbrush for a larger mouth.
+Then reach for a child-sized toothbrush for a small mouth or special order a large head toothbrush for a larger mouth.

 Do you have braces or orthodontic appliances?
 Then you may need a moderately powered electric toothbrush to reach all the nooks and crannies.